Byte-Stuff/Everest/docs/README.md

 # EverestOS & Lambda Documentation

 !> **Hold up!** \
 This documentation is obsolete!
-A new, more organized documentation is coming up!
+A new, more organized documentation is coming up soon!

 ### What is this documentation, and who is it for?